hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > The wonder and the terror of their day;
 >
-> With other wonders history has display'd,
+> With other wonders history has displayed,
 >
-> By art produc'd, and by old time decay'd —
+> By art produced, and by old time decayed —
 >
-> At balls like these all may be entertain'd,
+> At balls like these all may be entertained,
 >
-> As characters are generally sustain'd
+> As characters are generally sustained
 >
 > By those of talent, who can represent
 >